michaeleverettmann/THBI_MCMC/readme.md

 This code performs a joint inversion of receiver functions and surface wave data using a Markov Chain Monte Carlo (MCMC) inversion.
 This is a Trans-dimensional, Hierarchical, Bayesian Inversion (THBI).

-This code accompanies:
-- Brunsvik, B., Eilon, Z., & Lynner, C. (2024).
-Plate‐scale imaging of eastern US reveals ancient and ongoing continental deformation. *Geophysical Research Letters, 51*(12), e2024GL109041.
-- The code was modified from Eilon et al. (2018).
+If you use this code, please cite Brunsvik et al. (2024) and Eilon et al. (2018).
 See also Golos et al. (2024) and Petruska and Eilon (2022).

 ## Running the examples